VIDEO COURSE

 "Do away with it?" shrieked Fern.
 "You mean kill it?
 Just because it's smaller than the others?"

 From this brief conversation, E.B.
-White clearly characterizes Fern and sets the central plot in motion.
-After realizing that her father is about to kill a runt pig, Fern steps up to save Wilbur (as she’ll soon christen him), who will become the main character of the story.
-This passage also introduces the themes of empathy toward animals and the prospect of death, which pervade the rest of the book.
-White could have simply written “Fern cared a lot about animals,” but from the dialogue, we see it for ourselves — plus we get a sense of how the plot might unfold from here.
+White clearly characterizes Fern and sets the plot in motion.
+After realizing that her father is about to kill a runt pig, Fern steps up to save Wilbur (as she’ll soon christen him), who will become the story's main character.
+This passage also introduces the themes of empathy toward animals and the prospect of death, which pervades the rest of the book.
+White could have simply written, “Fern cared a lot about animals,” but from the dialogue, we see it for ourselves — plus we get a sense of how the plot might unfold from here.

 show don't tell